palomakop/palomakop.tv-11ty/src/now.md

 ### Recently watched

-*The Running Man* (1987)
+*Airplane!* (1980)

 ### Current status

-- Working on website updates and personal projects
+- Building a journaling web app for myself in Flask
-- Doing freelance AV work for events
+- Doing freelance web and AV tech work
 - Searching for a new job and/or more freelance opportunities